PrimeLens/ruby-essential-training/README.md

 **classes, instance scoped vars, attr, initialize method**<br/>
 [ch6.1\_classes\_attr\_instance\_vars\_initialize.rb](./ch6.1_classes_attr_instance_vars_initialize.rb)<br/>
-<span style="color:indianred">Additional research, how do we set a private method when all methods are public by default?</span><br/>
+_• Additional research, how do we set a private method when all methods are public by default?_<br/>
-<span style="color:indianred">Stackoverflow thread explaing confusing part of the turoial where the method is named 'noise='</span>
+_• Stackoverflow thread explaing confusing part of the turoial where the method is named 'noise='_

 **class methods, example factory, class scoped vars, class scoped reader and writer**<br/>
 [ch6.2\_class\_method\_and\_class\_scope\_reader\_writer.rb](./ch6.2_class_method_and_class_scope_reader_writer.rb)<br/>
-<span style="color:indianred">Additional research needed on keyword self. when used inside the initialize method, is it pointing to the instance not the class?</span>
+_• Additional research needed on keyword self. when used inside the initialize method, is it pointing to the instance not the class?_